 Gardeners wear gloves for many different reasons, such as:

-- keep hands and fingernails clean and dry
+- keeping hands and fingernails clean and dry

-- prevent cuts and scrapes, or protect existing cuts and scrapes from infection
+- preventing cuts and scrapes, or protecting existing cuts and scrapes from infection

-- protect skin from harmful chemicals like herbicides, pesticides and fungicides.
+- protecting skin from harmful chemicals like herbicides, pesticides, and fungicides.

 - protection from fungal infections contracted by certain plants or gardening materials